-Have you ever wondered why we give Easter baskets?
-The holiday just wouldn’t be the same without them!
+Have you ever wondered why we give Easter gift baskets?
+The holiday wouldn’t be the same without them!
 Parents have been giving their children baskets in the spring for centuries.
 How did they become linked to Easter?

 In the Christian tradition, Easter is a celebration of Christ’s resurrection.
 It takes place in the spring, which is a time to celebrate renewal.
 Before they were associated with the Christian holiday, Easter baskets had their roots in paganism.
-Since Easter is celebrated around the same time as the Spring Equinox, Christians reinvented many of the old traditions.
+Since Easter is celebrated around the same time as the Spring Equinox, Christians reinvented many old traditions.

-- Germanic Fertility Goddess
+Germanic Fertility Goddess

-- Symbolism of Baskets
+Symbolism of Baskets

 Early Christian leaders felt that many of the old traditions needed to be reinvented.
 They felt that doing so would encourage more people to convert to Christianity.
-If they forbade the old traditions, they feared people would hold on to their old religion.
-So, many of the customs that were originally associated with the Spring Equinox would become part of Easter.
+If they forbade the ancient traditions, they feared people would hold on to their old religion.
+So, many of the customs originally associated with the Spring Equinox would become part of Easter.
 Traditions such as dyed eggs, baskets, and even the Easter Bunny became part of Easter.

 Fun Way to Give